supermanue/distributedController/README.rst

 It consists on a series of scripts and wrappers for a fast, robust and portable execution of tasks.

-It is created for personal use and does not intend to serve for anything serios to anybody else.
+It is created for personal use and does not intend to serve for anything serious to anybody else.
+Same applies to this README.

 I will update this documentation at some moment, but not now